pantheon-systems/documentation/source/_docs/support.md

 5. Click **Open Ticket**

 ## Pantheon On-Call
-Elite sites and organizations who opt for [Priority Enterprise Support](#priority-enterprise-support) can directly access Pantheon's operations response team, either via their Pantheon dashboard, or by an emergency 800-number.
+Elite sites can directly access Pantheon's operations response team, either via their Pantheon dashboard, or by an emergency 800-number.
 Pantheon on-call immediately escalates to the on-call engineering team.
 The scope of on-call support is limited to emergencies and business critical issues.

-## Priority Enterprise Support
-Priority Enterprise Support is a blanket support plan which can be purchased for any organization.
-It covers all team members and sites, adding the ability to trigger Pantheon's on-call emergency system described above.
-[Learn more](https://pantheon.io/priority-enterprise-support).

 ## Scope of Support